Aconcagua gear list: all you need for summit success

 On the mountain, I used an 85l Osprey expedition backpack.
 This was large and comfortable enough for the high camp carries and could easily be packed down and used as a day pack throughout the rest of the climb.
 The removable lid also means it can compress further and be used as carry-on luggage during flights.

-I took a few luxuries with me for the climb including a pair of Haglöfs Moccasin slippers (otherwise known as down booties) to wear around camp.
+I took a few luxuries with me for the climb including a pair of Haglöfs down booties to wear around camp.
 It was a real treat to change into something comfortable, but still warm, in the evenings after a long day on the trail.

 Atlas & BOots